Measurement of two-photon exchange effect by comparing elastic $e^\pm p$ cross sections: Data Analysis

 \subsection{Energy loss and momentum corrections}

 As a charged particle traverses CLAS, it loses energy through interactions with the target and detector materials.
 The CLAS reconstruction software returns an effective momentum without accounting for this energy loss.
 For the low momentum protons, this loss could have a significant impact on event reconstruction kinematics.
-The standard CLAS ELOSS package corrects for this lost energy using the Bethe-Bloch equation to relate the material characteristics and path length to the energy loss.
+The standard CLAS ELOSS package \cite{ELOSS} corrects for this lost energy using the Bethe-Bloch equation to relate the material characteristics and path length to the energy loss.
 Energy-loss corrections ranged from $\approx 4-5$ MeV for protons with momenta above 0.5 GeV up to $\approx 25$ MeV for momenta down to 0.2 GeV.
+No energy loss corrections were done for leptons.

 Because of incomplete knowledge of the magnetic field and drift chamber positions in CLAS, the reconstructed momenta show some systematic deviations.
 To determine the momentum corrections, a set of runs was taken with a 2.258-GeV primary electron beam incident directly on the CLAS target.
 Data were taken with both torus polarities.
 We then used exclusive events where all the final-state particles were detected and employed four-momentum conservation to determine the correct scattering angles and magnitudes of the momenta.
 The events used were $p(e,e'p)$ and $p(e,e'p\pi^+\pi^-)$ events.
 This combination of particles provided the same scattering-angle and momenta ranges as seen in the final data as well as providing events with both positive and negative charge.
-The effect of the momentum corrections lead to an invariant mass distribution for electron-proton elastic scattering that is consistent with the proton mass to within less than 1 MeV.
+The momentum corrections were less than 1\% of the momentum and ultimately lead to an invariant mass distribution for electron-proton elastic scattering that is consistent with the proton mass to within less than 1 MeV.
+Imprecision in the momentum corrections was unimportant because we used the measured lepton and proton momenta to select elastic scattering events (see below) but not to calculate any of the kinematic quantities of the elastic events.